-Often called a Brand Communications Guide or a Copy Style Guide, the document (pdf, PowerPoint, whatever you like, my friend) is a tool that you can give to designers, writers, and internal teams to help bolster your brand’s presence and voice across all platforms.
+Often called a Brand Communications Guide or a Brand Messaging Guide, the document (pdf, PowerPoint, whatever you like, my friend) is a tool that you can give to designers, writers, and internal teams to help bolster your brand’s presence and voice across all platforms.

-A Copy Style Guide keeps your digital presence on point and on-brand, every time.
+A Brand Messaging Guide keeps your digital presence on point and on-brand, every time.

-Creating a Copy Style Guide helps others understand how to present your brand in written communications.
-The copy style guide and brand voice guidelines are often part of a larger documentation project that includes brand communications, brand visuals, brand messaging, and more.
+Creating a Brand Messaging Guide helps others understand how to present your brand in written communications.
+The brand messaging strategy and brand voice guidelines are often part of a larger documentation project that includes brand communications, brand visuals, content formatting guidelines, and more.

 You’ll want to do some more brainstorming.
 But starting with the brand voice adjectives and other insights you gained from the example questions above, you can create your very own brand voice guidelines today – ta da!

 Want to dive even deeper?
-This free template includes examples of what to include in your Copy Style Guide.
+This free template includes 30+ examples of what to include in your Brand Messaging Guide.
 Download it now and get started!